webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 ### 5.4 Commit Frequency

 Commit logical units of work frequently throughout the day.
 Commit before switching tasks or branches, and before rebasing.
-Don't wait until a feature is complete to commit.
+Do not wait until a feature is complete to commit.

 ---